Uniform mean estimation via generic chaining: Adversarial corruption

 Even in the simplest scenario, where the class $F$ consists of linear functionals on $\R^d$, dealing with corrupted data is interesting for every reasonable choice of $u$ (e.g., $u(t)=|t|^p$), and an arbitrary $T \subset \R^d$.
 But to put Theorem \ref{thm:main.corrpution} in context, it is instructive to explore the case $u(t)=t^2$ and $T=S^{d-1}$---corresponding to \emph{corrupted covariance estimation} in $\R^d$.

 Let $X$ be an unknown, centred random vector in $\R^d$.
+Assume that $X$ is square integrable and denote its covariance matrix by $\Sigma_X$.
 One receives as data a random sample consisting of $N$ independent copies of $X$ where at most $\eta N$ of them have been corrupted by an adversary.
 The goal is to find a symmetric, positive semi-definite matrix $\widehat{\Sigma}_{\delta,\eta}$ that approximates the covariance matrix of $X$: with probability at least $1-\delta$,

 Since $\widehat{\Sigma}_{\delta,\eta}$ and $\Sigma_X$ are symmetric and positive semi-definite, one may restrict the supremum in \eqref{eq:cov.estimaton.1} to $z^\prime=z$, leading to the choice of $T=S^{d-1}$ and $u(t)=t^2$.